-For the fourth time in history, IEEE at UCLA and Theta Tau at UCLA are pleased to present to you California's largest college hardware-focused hackathon ever.
+For the fifth time in history, IEEE at UCLA and Theta Tau at UCLA are pleased to present to you California's largest college hardware-focused hackathon ever.

 At IDEA Hacks we provide our hackers with tools, such as 3D printers, soldering stations, and other equipment free of charge.
 Not only will these hackers code, but also they will create tangible products from scratch in one weekend.

-The theme for this year's hackathon is Home Automation!
-This means that you will be challenged to create something that relates to automating daily activities and chores found around the house.
+The theme for this year's hackathon is Travel Upgrade!
+This means that you will be challenged to create something that relates to upgrading the challenges found in commuting, travelling, and more.

 Registration & Team Formation